Marathon Training: What Is Zone 4 / Threshold?

 How often should I train in Zone 4?

-How long should a Zone 4 rep be?
+How should a Zone 4 rep feel?

 FURTHER READING: EXPLORE THE FULL MARATHON ZONE SERIES